 The Graduate Certificate in Energy Law and Policy (the “Energy Certificate”) allows the Law Center to recognize students who have demonstrated substantial competence in the study of energy law and related subject matter.
 The curriculum is interdisciplinary in nature and designed to prepare lawyers for the full range of 21st century practice and leadership in the complex world of energy law.
 The LSU John P. Laborde Energy Law Center, established in 2012, is the first such center in Louisiana, and one of a handful in law schools nationwide.
 The center and curriculum take advantage of the uniquely comprehensive “energy laboratory” provided by Louisiana.
 The coursework includes both foundational energy law courses and elective courses, as well as research and writing, applied learning experiences, and service with the Law Energy Law Center.

 In addition, numerous dual degree programs take advantage of the strengths and academic rigor of LSU, a major research university.
 Dual programs are available with the LSU E.J.
-Ourso College of Business and the Manship School of Mass Communication.
-Students may earn the J.D.-Masters of Business Administration; J.D.-Masters of Public Administration; J.D.-Masters in Finance; or the J.D.-Masters of Mass Communication.
+Ourso College of Business, Manship School of Mass Communication and LSU School of Social Work.
+Students may earn the J.D.-Masters of Business Administration, J.D.-Masters of Public Administration, J.D.-Masters in Finance, J.D.-Masters of Mass Communication or the J.D.- Master of Social Work.

 A strong program of legal writing and research prepares LSU Law students for the rigors of law school and for practice.
 Third-year students participate in a three-day annual Trial Advocacy program, taught by some of the nation’s leading experts in courtroom practices.
 From cross-examination to voir dire jury selection, students get to role play, receive critiques, and hone their advocacy skills under the direction of a talented faculty.